Here's a list of cat breeds from one of the largest breed registries in the world, the CFA.

 At times, breeders will create a new breed that is quite different from the ones it's created from.
 It takes time for the breed to develop, and even more time for the characteristics to be considered stable from generation to generation.

 Then, an association has to accept the breed and subsequently, the breed is added to the list of breeds for that particular association.

-The Cat Fanciers' Association (CFA) is the "World's Largest Registry of Pedigreed Cats" and, as of this update, recognizes 40 breeds in the Championship class, and 1 in the provisional class (The Ragamuffin).
+The Cat Fanciers' Association (CFA) is the "World's Largest Registry of Pedigreed Cats."
+As of this update, it recognizes "42 pedigreed breeds for showing in the Championship Class" and one in the Miscellaneous Class (the Bengal).

 The addition of the Bengal cat is significant because prior to April, 2016, none of the cats in the CFA registry were hybrid cat breeds.